Mardi Gras Crock Pot Rotisserie Chicken

 - 2-3 tbsp olive oil

-- Seasoning Blend– Creole seasoning, salt, black pepper, garlic powder, oregano, cumin, mustard powder, paprika and rosemary
+- Seasoning Blend– Creole seasoning (or Cajun), salt, black pepper, garlic powder, oregano, cumin, mustard powder, paprika and rosemary

 - For stuffing the chicken– yellow onion, bay leaves, lemon, garlic cloves